Hey FashionPhotographyBlog.com readers! Welcome back.

 Short Lighting: Short lighting will create a narrower looking face.
 This is because the part of the face that is in shadow (the part of the face that is facing the camera) is wider than the section of the face that is lit.
 This type of light is great for heavier people!
 It creates a thinning effect which makes it really flattering lighting.

 To achieve this, place the light in the same the direction of your subject’s face.
 For example, If the subject is looking to the left of the camera, place the light to the left of the camera.

 If you want to know more about Kickers, Rim, Hair, and Background lights, check our post on Types of Light.

-As always, if you have any questions, feel free to shoot me an email.
+As always, if you have any questions, feel free to leave a comment below or contact us.